chengjunyan1/chengjunyan1.github.io/index.md

   </a>
 </div>

-My goal is to achieve autonomous systems that can *accurately*, *reliably*, and *efficiently* take over critical real-world domains in long-term large-scale deployments, with a holographic perception of the world dynamics.
-I focus on ***Hybrid and Neural-symbolic AI*** that enhances powerful NNs and LLMs with symbolic approaches, such as logic, statistics, programming, and optimization (*why we still need symbols? it's like why we need laws!*).
+My goal is to achieve autonomous systems that can *accurately*, *reliably*, and *efficiently* take over critical real-world domains in long-term large-scale deployments, with a holographic perception of the world dynamics (e.g., world models).
+I focus on ***Hybrid and Neural-symbolic AI*** that enhances powerful NNs and LLMs with symbolic approaches, such as logic, statistics, programming, and optimization (*why we still need symbols? it's like why we still need laws, not only education!*).

 <!--